orvi-tmp/learning-c-with-pebble/chapter8.md

 The last line is an error, because it mixes a floating point number and an integer, producing a floating point number, and tries to assign it to an integer.

 There are situations where untyped pointers are appropriate.
-Untyped pointers are declared to point to "void" type and may point to values of *any* type.
+Untyped pointers are declared to point to a "void" type and may point to values of *any* type.
 However, since they have no data type themselves, in order to dereference such a pointer, we must tell the compiler what it points to.
 Consider this example.

     void main() {
         int numbers[6] = {10, 20, 1, 5, 19, 50};